Fenansi/PawsEmporium/README.md

 ## Steps

-1.Install the app on your device.
+1.Install the app on your device.<br>
-2.Run the app using 'npm start' or 'npx react-native run-android'.
+2.Run the app using 'npm start' or 'npx react-native run-android'.<br>
-3.Log in using the following credentials:
+3.Log in using the following credentials:<br>
-      -Username: "Fenansi"
+      -Username: "Fenansi"<br>
-      -Password: "Fenansi@1234"
+      -Password: "Fenansi@1234"<br>
-4.View the product lists.
+4.View the product lists.<br>
-5.Users can see product details.
+5.Users can see product details.<br>